jsayles/jsayles.github.io/_posts/2018-05-12-tangosentio.md

 ---

-Tango Sentio is a 3D Scanner Glove.
+Tango Sentio is a 3D scanning glove.
 The name is derived from Latin tango: touching, and sentio: seeing.
 No, I don't speak Latin but I can google until I find something that sounds interesting enough.